aibolem/vexflow-wiki-vexchords/Chord-Symbols-and-Chord-Changes.md

 ![](https://imgur.com/07rgGF8.png)

 ## More

-Try our the techniques in this [sandbox](https://jsfiddle.net/AaronDavidNewman/4ucmjveL/).
+Try out the techniques in this [sandbox](https://jsfiddle.net/AaronDavidNewman/4ucmjveL/).

 ### Parenthesis: